Patricia1019/unitree_IL_lerobot/README.md

 ## Data Download

+### Our Own Dataset
+To train and test on our own dataset, please download the zip file shared by zhongqi, make a new folder named lerobot_datasets and unzip the downloaded dataset in the lerobot_datasets foloder.
+Make sure the data structure is as follows:
+    lerobot_datasets
+    └── UnitreeG1_DualArm_1122
+        ├── meta_data
+        ├── train
+        └── videos

+### Lerobot Dataset (skip)
 If you would like to use the dual-arm operation dataset collected with the Unitree G1 that we provide, you can visit [UnitreeG1_DualArmGrasping](https://huggingface.co/datasets/unitreerobotics/UnitreeG1_DualArmGrasping) .
 To download it, you can refer to the following command: